MOST RECENT

 Ohio Graduated Licensing Program

-The Graduated Driver License (GDL) Program in Ohio contains 3 basic steps: temporary learners permit, driving practice period and probationary license.
+The graduated driver license (GDL) program in Ohio contains 3 basic steps: temporary learners permit, driving practice period and probationary license.

 The temporary permit stage has a minimum age restriction.
-Applicants must pass a written knowledge exam before they can be issued with an Ohio drivers permit and start the driving lessons.
-A first-time drivers under 18 years of age should hold a permit for at least 6 months and take a certain amount of supervised driving hours before they can take the road test.
-Once the applicant passes the driving test, he receives a probationary license.
+Applicants must pass a written knowledge exam, which is widely known as the Ohio permit test (also called "Ohio temps test" by some) before they can be issued with an Ohio drivers permit and start driving lessons.
+A first-time drivers under 18 years of age should hold a temporary permit for at least 6 months and do a certain number of supervised driving hours before they can take a driving test.
+Once the applicant passes the Ohio driving test, he receives a probationary license.
 The GDL program helps you to become a well prepared, safe driver and keeps you away from the vehicle accidents.

 Temporary Permit Exam

 Another great way to prepare for the drivers permit exam is to take one of the Ohio drivers education programs.
 Most of the classes contain both the classroom and driving hours and you cannot find a better way to prepare for the exam.
+While most people dismiss drivers ed classes due to their high price, trust me, taking the class will do a world of good to everyone who chooses to apply for an Ohio learner's permit.
+Drivers ed classes not only teach you the driving rules of the state, you are taught many useful defensive driving practices that will make driving much safer and you will carry these techniques with you through the whole life!

 Temporary Permit Restrictions